rydmike/theme_demo/README.md

 }
 ```

-To make it easy to track what is happening in the app, this class and many others show earlier above and later too, as well as many providers, include `debugPrints` that shows what is happening on the console.
+To make it easy to track what is happening in the app, this class and many others shown earlier above and later too, as well as many providers, include `debugPrints` that shows what is happening on the console.
 The debug prints are behind a `_debug` flag that can be toggled on/off individually for each file/feature.
 The flag is always automatically toggled off in a release build, so we can never forget it on.

 ### SharedPreferences and Hive Key-Value DB Implementations